 Easy Soda Bread Recipe

-This Irish soda bread is so simple to make and tastes great!
-There is no yeast in this recipe and there is no rise time, making it super quick.
+This easy Irish soda bread recipe requires no yeast and no rise time!
 The outside texture reminds me of an Irish scone, while the inside is tender and sweet.
-My kids weren’t sure of the texture at first, but it grew on them.
-It’s definitely not the same texture as my easy homemade bread recipe, but so yummy.
-My husband and I couldn’t stop eating it!
+It’s texture is unique compared to an easy homemade bread recipe, but so yummy.

 Recipe Ingredients